Vulnerability strategy 2025

 Our tailored approach includes:

-• additional meter readings and free relocation of the meter if needed
+• taking additional meter readings and offering free meter relocation if a customer has difficulty accessing or reading their meter

-• low-rate tariffs and schemes to reduce ongoing water bills and repay debt as well as practical advice around water and energy use.
-Our teams will signpost to these schemes at every opportunity.
+• providing access to low-rate tariffs and support schemes to help reduce bills and manage debt, along with practical advice on water and energy use – our teams will signpost these schemes whenever possible.

 We have used the insight from our stakeholders and partners to agree the extra help we might typically give to certain groups of customers.
 Customers can fall into more than one group and may need more or less extra help from us.
 We encourage customers at every opportunity to sign up to Priority Services and/or TAP so we can tailor our service for them.